-The remaining fields for the general box can then be added using the Scout content assist or by copying Listing 32 into the code below the picture field.
+The remaining fields for the general box can then be added using the Scout content assist or by copying Listing 32 into the code below the picture field, again not forgetting the getters above the MainBox.

 Listing 32.
 The other fields in the general box.